Reliability Bounds for Dependent Fading Wireless Channels: Rayleigh Fading Channels

 \begin{example}[Two User Rayleigh Fading] As a short example of the above corollary, we consider the two-user scenario with Rayleigh fading links.
 In this example, the \gls{cdf} and its inverse are defined as $F(x)=1-\exp(-x)$ and $G(x)=-\log(1-x)$, respectively.
 Solving \eqref{eq:cmin-decreasing} for $n=2$ and $a=0$ gives the solution $c_2(0)=\frac{1}{2}$.
 This yields

 and

-The same result of this special case is also derived in \cite{Jorswieck2019} by direct methods and a special construction of a two random variable copula.
+The same result of this special case is also derived in \cite{Jorswieck2019} by direct methods and a special construction of joint distribution for two random variables.
 Note that in this case of $n=2$, the upper bound formulated in the previous corollary is tight. \end{example}